reza1962/hadoop/mapreduce/README.md

 == HDFS and MapReduce sample

 This is the copy of the Spring hadoop samples.
 I have add the functionality:
-	. to work with Hortonworks ditribution
+	. to work with Hortonworks distribution
 	.
 Security (Kerberos)

 See: